vapoursynth/vapoursynth/doc/apireference.rst

 -------
 Plugin code may run more multithreaded than it initially appears. *VapourSynthPluginInit* is the only function always guaranteed to not run in parallel.
 This means that the constructor and destructor of a filter may be run in parallel for several instances.
 Use proper synchronization if you need to initialize shared data.

 The *GetFrame* function is a bit more complicated so see the reference of the constants.
 Do however note that the parallelism is per instance.
-Even if a filter is *fmUnordered* or *fmSerial* other instances may enter *GetFrame* simultaneously.
+Even if a filter is *fmUnordered* or *fmFrameState* other instances may enter *GetFrame* simultaneously.

 There are two common misconseptions about which mode should be used.
-A simple rule is that *fmSerial* should never be used.
+A simple rule is that *fmFrameState* should never be used.
 And source filters (those returning a frame on *arInitial*) that need locking should use *fmUnordered*.

 Reserved Frame Properties
 #########################